nanostudio-org/nanogp2/README.md

 All your photos albums can by accessed by nanogp2.
 This may be misused by malicious people.
 Please use **nanogp2 only with a Google Photos account which does not contain any personal or privat data**.

-- USE A DEDICATED GOOGLE PHOTOS ACCOUNT.
+- USE A DEDICATED GOOGLE PHOTOS ACCOUNT
-- configure the option `$albums_filter` to protect your privacy!
+- configure the option `$albums_filter` to protect your privacy

 ---